How to start a cinema

 State of the art design

-The heyday of extravagant cinema building is generally considered to be the 1930s and 1940s, when spectacular, ornate and fantastic interior design created an environment far removed from domestic living rooms.
-Now, standards of domestic comfort and home entertainment provide tough challenges for cinema exhibitors.
+The heyday of extravagant cinema building is generally considered to be the 1930-40s, when spectacular and ornate interior design created an environment far removed from domestic living rooms.
+Now, standards of domestic comfort and design, increased technical quality of home cinema set-ups and the wider availability of films on home entertainment formats and streaming platforms represent tough challenges for cinema exhibitors.

 Cinema design itself is changing rapidly.
-Cinemas built only five or ten years ago are considered outdated and are being scheduled for refurbishment to bring them up to date.
-Contemporary audiences throughout the world are demanding very high standards of comfort, of ancillary facilities and of technical presentation.
-Local cinemas that fail to upgrade are quickly considered inadequate by audiences.
-Surveys regularly cite comments criticising old, poor quality cinemas (“pull it down”, “we need a modern cinema”, “cold and uncomfortable” are typical comments).
+Contemporary audiences across the world now demand very high standards of comfort, ancillary facilities and technical presentation.
+Local cinemas that fail to upgrade are quickly considered inadequate.
+Surveys regularly cite criticisms of older or poor quality cinemas (“pull it down”, “we need a modern cinema”, “cold and uncomfortable” are typical comments).

-The quality and appearance of the building play a substantial part in the marketing of a cinema.
-A number of notably well designed arts buildings, including cinemas, have become leisure destinations and achieved higher than predicted attendances.
+Building quality and appearance play a substantial part in the marketing of a cinema.
+A number of notably well-designed arts buildings, including cinemas, have become leisure destinations and achieved higher than predicted attendances.

-For cinema, the features that are given prominence in marketing plans include:
+For cinema, the features given prominence in marketing plans include:

 • Total view seating – an unobstructed view is the ideal.
 A stepped (stadium) seating arrangement is preferred to a sloping (raked) auditorium

-• High quality seating – seat design has undergone extensive changes in recent years and may feature: high backs, non-tipping squabs (hinges), adjustable armrests, double or ‘love’ seats, generous leg room, multi-sensory seats (seats that vibrate and move to the action on the screen), and a side table or holder for drinks
+• High quality seating – seat design has undergone extensive changes in recent years and may feature high backs, non-tipping squabs (hinges), adjustable armrests, double or ‘love’ seats, generous leg room, multi-sensory seats (which vibrate and move along with the action on the screen), and a side table or drinks holder

 • Access – a high standard of disability access is required

-• Large screen – wall-to-wall screens are increasingly common, this directly affects the position of front row seating and emergency exits
+• Large screen – wall-to-wall screens are increasingly common, affecting the position of front row seating and emergency exits

-• Black box interiors – a controversial approach to auditoria interiors but the general concept of minimum distraction is generally accepted
+• Black box interiors – these can be controversial, but the general concept of minimum distraction is generally accepted

 • Air conditioning – or at least a good quality heating and cooling system

-• Concession choice – more than just popcorn, soft drinks and hot dogs.
-A local quality supplier might be preferred to a multinational brand.
-Coffee or an alcoholic drink is also welcomed by many cinemagoers.
-Many new cinema builds are now putting as much investment into their concession offer as they are the screening facilities – increasingly concessions provide a crucial income stream.
+• Concession choice – more than just popcorn, soft drinks and hot dogs, with local, ethical and good quality suppliers likely preferable to multinational brands.
+Coffee and alcoholic drinks are also welcomed by cinemagoers.
+Many new cinema builds put as much investment into their concession offer as they do their screening facilities, as concessions often provide a crucial income stream.

 Number of auditoria

 The programming justification involves matching different types of film to appropriate auditorium size as well as being able to launch a film in a larger screen and then let it continue playing for a second week, or more, in the smaller auditoria while allowing a new release into the larger screen.
-The cinema trade is increasingly focusing on the opening weekend box office for new releases and it is important that cinemas should be able to capitalise on the initial surge of attendance that accompanies popular new films.
+The cinema trade is increasingly focusing on the opening weekend box office for new releases and it is important that cinemas can capitalise on the initial surge of attendance that accompanies popular new titles.

 Seating capacity and space requirements